hunan-rostomyan/codeguides/Dev/Frontend/JavaScript/Substance Guide.md

 ## Git

 1. When *naming your branches*, choose an appropriate name and try to namespace it so that it's easier to find.
-Here are two common ways of namespacing branches:
+E.g.:

    ```bash
    $ git branch